 - I do not have the option to assign a co-owner.
 Why?

-- Please note that the feature is currently available on Enterprise and Consultant plans only.
-Additionally, the Admin should activate the feature in settings.
+This feature is currently available on Business and Enterprise plans only.
+The Admin should activate the feature in settings.
 Only team members can be promoted to co-owners.
 You need to first invite the member to your board via email and then assign the role.

 - Should I additionally pay for co-owners invited to my boards?